When is enough, enough?

 The movie runs 144 minutes and you can stream it on hulu for free with occasional ads or stream it on Amazon if you have a Prime membership.
 You can also buy the director's cut on Amazon here:

-This is a must see for any Lyme patient and those who love us.
+This is a must see for any Lyme patient and the people who love us.

 After water, tea is the second most consumed beverage in the world.
 However, in the United States we are loyal coffee drinkers.
-That's why it's so difficult for those of us with Lyme Disease to give up coffee when the time comes.
-The Lyme Diet, like many other anti-inflammatory diet protocols, advises against coffee due to the caffeine.
+That's why it's so difficult to give up coffee if ever necessary.
+Many anti-inflammatory diet protocols advise against coffee due to the caffeine.
 The good thing is that after you shake the addiction tea is a lovely substitute.

-My go to tea, because it is always caffeine-free.
+My go to tea, because it's always caffeine-free.
 Here are some great options: